List of Germans in the NHL

 Olaf Kölzig is perhaps the league's best goaltender from Germany.
 He became the first German to win a league award, taking home the Vezina Trophy as the league's best goaltender for the 1999–2000 season and later the King Clancy Memorial Trophy for his leadership qualities and humanitarian efforts in 2005–06.
-In total, Kölzig played in 719 NHL games (all but eight with the Washington Capitals) with an overall 303-297-87 record, a 2.71 GAA, a .906 sv%, and 35 shutouts during his career which spanned the 1990s and 2000s.
+In total, Kölzig played in 719 NHL games (all but eight with the Washington Capitals) with an overall 303–297–87 record, a 2.71 GAA, a .906 sv%, and 35 shutouts during his career which spanned the 1990s and 2000s.
 Despite his accomplishments, Kölzig never won a Stanley Cup.
 Philipp Grubauer was the first German goaltender to win that honor when he was crowned champion with the Washington Capitals in 2018.

 The 2010s saw a surge of German draft picks with a German player selected in every draft from 2014 to 2023.
 The 2018 and 2019 entry drafts marked the first time that a German player was taken in the first round in back-to-back years.
 The Ottawa Senators drafted Tim Stützle third overall in 2020 entry draft to extend the streak to three consecutive drafts.
 Lukas Reichel was also drafted in the first round that year, making 2020 the first-ever draft in which more than one German player was taken in the first round.

-Leon Draisaitl was drafted 3rd overall in 2014.
+Leon Draisaitl was drafted third overall in 2014.
 With his debut, he became the 28th German to ever play in the NHL and quickly became the best German player in league history.
 He holds various records including: most goals in a season with 55, most assists with 76, and most points with 128.
 He is the first, and only German player so far, to have a 100+ point season and the first German player to win the Hart Trophy, Art Ross Trophy, and the Ted Lindsay Award and the first German to win more than one award in a single season.
-With a goal and assist against the Winnipeg Jets in April 2021, Draisailt became the all-time top German points scorer, surpassing the previous record held by Marco Sturm who tallied 487 points in 938 games.
+With a goal and assist against the Winnipeg Jets in April 2021, Draisaitl became the all-time top German points scorer, surpassing the previous record held by Marco Sturm who tallied 487 points in 938 games.
+In December 2025, Draisaitl became the first German player and the 103rd player ever to hit 1000 points.